Sohaib-Ishaque/CE304-OS-Lab/README.md

 Operating Systems Laboratory Materials.
 In this course we try to do some C and system programming in Ubuntu.

 ## Syllabus
-1. Introduction to Bash (Taher Ahmadi)
+1. Introduction to Linux
 2. [Linux Kernel Module](s2/)
+3. Bash Programming
+4. Threads and Processes

 ## Final Project
 Students built a synchronized queue earlier.
 They use this with the sample client-server application,